The history of the Fan Club

 - 2009 Kristina in Concert at Carnegie Hall in New York

-- 2010 ABBAWORLD opens, with some staff members assisting creative team and special members preview, FC members occupy first rows when Agnetha joins curtain call after Copenhagen MM! premiere
+- 2010 ABBAWORLD opens, with some staff members assisting creative team and special members preview, Fan Club members occupy first rows when Agnetha joins curtain call after Copenhagen MM! premiere

 - 2011 Görel Hanser, Bubi Heilemann, Ulf Andersson and Janne Schaffer are special guests at the Silver Jubilee weekend